martykan/hastebin-contract/README.md

 # Transfer.sh Contract

-## What is Hastebin Contract
+## What is Transfer.sh Contract
-A Contractor plugin for uploading files to [transfer.sh](https://transfer.sh)
+A Contractor plugin for uploading files to [transfer.sh](https://transfer.sh).
+Allows you to upload files easily just by right clicking on them.

 ## Install
 You can either install this from via the install script: